 Reach Out to a Harrison County Truck Accident Attorney

 Taking on a trucking company and their insurance carriers may seem like an insurmountable task following an accident.
 It is likely that you may be suffering from disabling physical injuries, need to deal with property damage, be unable to work and losing wages, and enduring physical pain and emotional shock.
-However, the law says that any negligent party, event those that work for big companies, has an obligation to provide compensation to their injured victims.
+However, the law says that any negligent party, even those that work for big companies, has an obligation to provide compensation to their injured victims.

 A Harrison County truck accident lawyer could help you pursue that compensation.
 They can help with every portion of the claim from gathering evidence of the defendant’s negligence, to documenting all your compensable injuries and damages, to standing up to big trucking companies and their insurance companies.
 With the help of a competent injury attorney, many cases end with a fair settlement without going to court.
-However your Harrison County truck accident attorney will prepare to go to trial if that is what it takes to get full and fair compensation.
+However, your Harrison County truck accident attorney will prepare to go to trial if that is what it takes to get full and fair compensation.

 The time to act may be running out.
 Per Mississippi Code Annotated §15-1-49(1), injured claimants have only three years from the date of the accident to file a civil action claim.
-In some cases, such as those where the at fault party is a government employee, claims must be brought within only one year or be forever barred.
+In some cases, such as those where the at-fault party is a government employee, claims must be brought within only one year or be forever barred.
 Call today for a free consultation to get started on your case.